ivanormenesse/G-C-Data/README.md

 To begin with, after downloading the .zip file to my local directory, I unzipped it first whereby I can use simple read.table() function to read the files.
-After loading the concerned files, I immediately named the columns of the X_test and X_train tables;
+After loading the concerned files, I immediately named the columns of the X-test and X-train tables;
 Moreover, I added a column indicating the subject and another column indicating the activities to the right of the two X-files.
-To visualize what I did, just imagine X_test and X_train to be two blocks with each contains all the data in the left 99% area while another two columns concerning the subjects and the activities to the right of the block.
+To visualize what I did, just imagine X-test and X-train to be two blocks with each contains all the data in the left 99% area while another two columns concerning the subjects and the activities to the right of the block.
 Then, in order to merge the data, instead of applying merge(), I used rbind to put the block of X_train to the bottom of the block
 X-file.
 Save the merged table in "mergedData"